 Board sharing settings

-By default, all newly created boards are set as private and can only be visible to their owners.
+By default, all newly created boards on paid and Education plans are set as private and can only be visible to their Owners.
 Choose from the drop-down menu whether you want all new team boards:

 - to remain private